 RIGHT: With her litter mates–all happy and satisfied in a well-fed, food-induced coma!

-The community of people and businesses participating in the endeavor of wildlife rehabilitation has grown significantly over the years as well.
+The community of people and businesses involved in the endeavor of wildlife rehabilitation has grown significantly over the years as well.
 Where once a rehabber would have to improvise specialized tools and brew up their own concoctions to use as formula, there are now businesses that market specialty formulas, food, and caregiving equipment–each designed specifically for a particular kind of animal.
-These days, there are classes and instruction available for prospective rehabbers.
-Many wildlife rescue organizations now offer lessons in the specialized skills and knowledge that new rehabbers need to have.
+These days, classes and instruction are available for prospective rehabbers.
+Many wildlife rescue organizations now offer training in the specialized skills and knowledge new rehabbers need.
 Additionally, there is a plethora of new books on the subject, along with numerous websites that can provide useful information.

 LEFT: From birds to bats–many different animals need the help of wildlife rehabbers.